Genivia/ugrep/README.md

                   option does not apply to -f FILE patterns.

            -f FILE, --file=FILE
                   Read  newline-separated patterns from FILE.
-Empty patterns and patterns starting with `###' are  ignored.
-If  FILE  does  not exist, the GREP_PATH environment variable is used as the path to FILE.
+White space in pat- terns is significant.
+Empty lines in FILE are ignored.
+If FILE does  not  exist,  the GREP_PATH environment variable is used as path  to   FILE.
 If   that   fails,   looks   for   FILE   in /usr/local/share/ugrep/patterns.
 When  FILE is a `-', standard input is read.
 Empty files contain no patterns; thus nothing is matched.
 This option may be repeated.